Adiabatic preparation of thermal states and entropy-noise relation on noisy quantum computers: Effect of noise on thermal state preparation

 with some model-dependent constant $C>0$.
 At small noise rate $1-r\to 0$ and large $\beta_0$, we thus get

 In particular, in the presence of noise we have $r<1$, and so there is a maximal inverse temperature $\tilde{\beta}_f$ that can be attained, that scales as

+This is an important difference with the noiseless, ideal case: While a perfect hardware would be able to prepare local thermal states for the final Hamiltonian with any inverse temperature $\beta_f$, only inverse temperatures $\beta_f<\tilde{\beta_f}^{\rm max}$ can be prepared on a noisy hardware.
 This logarithmic dependence of the best possible temperature with the error rate of the quantum computer, notoriously difficult to lower down, might look pessimistic.
 However, at temperature lower than the gap of the system, all physical quantities will have exponentially small deviations from the ground state value.
 Since noise can always be seen as a certain probability to be in an excited state, the incurred increase of energy naturally translates into an inverse temperature that is only logarithmically large with the error rate.

 Let us come back to the assumption that the entropy of the system can be obtained with \eqref{eqm} by measuring $m$, the expectation value of $X$ after the mirror adiabatic evolution.
 Generally, we expect expectation values of local observables to decrease exponentially with the depth of a noisy circuit, when noise is for example depolarizing.
 Hence, if this assumption is correct, the entropy density as a function of time $t$ along an adiabatic evolution should follow the curve